-A substantial decline in the commodity price environment commenced in the fourth quarter of 2014, and since December 2014, crude oil prices have continued to weaken.
-The Company anticipates commodity prices may stay relatively depressed in 2015.
+A substantial decline in the commodity price environment commenced in the fourth quarter of 2014, and since December 2014, crude oil prices have continued to weaken throughout 2015.
+The Company anticipates that commodity prices may remain low for the balance of 2015 and into 2016.
 If crude oil and natural gas prices continue to decline significantly and remain at low levels for an extended period of time, the carrying value of other long term assets may be subject to further impairment charges, and future capital spending could be reduced.